cybertraining-dsc/sp21-599-356/project/index.md

 ## 5. Datasets

+There is a NG supply dataset[^5] from public data portal in South Korea.
+It includes four years of regional monthly NG supply in South Korea (from 2016 to 2019, nine different cities).
+In addition, climate data[^6] for the same period can be obtained from the Korea Meteorological Administration.
+In the case of metropolitan cities such as Busan, the climate data for the city are used, while for areas larger than cities(e.g. Gyeonggi), the data for areas with supply stations are used.
+Similarly, data on the price of four types of oil[^7] and various types of coal price dataset per month[^8] are also available through corresponding agencies.
+Finally, the Won-Dollar exchange rate dataset with same period is used.

 Datasets can be huge and GitHub has limited space.
 Only very small datasets should be stored in GitHub.
 However, if the data is publicly available you program must contain a download function instead that you customize.
 Write it using pythons `request`.
 You will get point deductions if you check-in data sets that are large and do not use the download function.